24900682/Correlation_Regression/README.md

 # Output

-The Correlation and regression for data analysis of objects from feeder using probability distribution are calculated.
+The Correlation and regression for data analysis of objects from feeder using probability distribution are calculated .